StableMTL: Repurposing Latent Diffusion Models for Multi-Task Learning from Partially Annotated Synthetic Datasets

 \subsection{Multi-stream architecture}

-Our above single-stream architecture can handle multiple tasks simultaneously with task tokens, but does not incorporate any explicit tasks exchange mechanisms.
+The above single-stream architecture can handle multiple tasks simultaneously, but does not incorporate any explicit tasks exchange mechanisms.
 Prior works have addressed this by training N tasks jointly with an N-to-N multi-task attention mechanism, where each task attends to all others to learn task interactions~\cite{bruggemann2021atrc,densemtl}.
 Such strategy, however, scales poorly with the number of tasks.
-Therefore, we propose a multi-stream architecture, where the main stream attends tasks, processed via the single-stream (\cref{sec:singlestream}), making use of a more scalable 1-to-N attention.
+Therefore, we propose a multi-stream architecture, where the main stream attends tasks, processed via the single-stream (\cref{sec:singlestream}), making use of a more scalable {N-to-one} attention.

-\paragraph{Architecture.} Our multi-stream architecture, depicted in \cref{fig:pipeline}, extends the single-stream architecture described above by adding an additional UNet.
-This \emph{main} trainable UNet, denoted $\unet$, is responsible of the final MTL output, conditioned on a \emph{main} task token $\token$ (\eg, \texttt{[token]}).
-The single-stream UNet trained in \cref{sec:singlestream}, denoted $\unetss$, is kept frozen and referred as \textit{auxiliary} since it generates task-specific feature streams, for auxiliary tasks, beneficial for solving the main task.
-During inference, $\unetss$ produces auxiliary streams for all tasks $\tokenss$, other than the main task $\token$.
-The main UNet $\unet$ then predicts the output for $\token$, while attending to these auxiliary features.
-The training of $\unet$ is similar to \cref{sec:singlestream}, with its weights initialized from $\unetss$.
+\condenseparagraph{Architecture.} Our multi-stream architecture, depicted in \cref{fig:pipeline}, extends the single-stream architecture {from \cref{sec:singlestream} by duplicating the UNet}.
+This \emph{main} trainable UNet, denoted $\unet$, is responsible {for the final output, and is also} conditioned on a \emph{main} task token $\token$.
+The single-stream UNet trained in \cref{sec:singlestream}, denoted $\unetss$, is kept frozen and referred as \textit{auxiliary} since it generates task-specific {features which are beneficial} for solving the main task.
+During inference, $\unetss$ produces auxiliary features for all tasks $\tokenss$, other than the main task $\token$.
+The main UNet $\unet$ then predicts the output for $\token$, while attending to these features. {Model $\unet$ has its weights initialized from $\theta$ and trained similar to \cref{sec:singlestream}.}

-\paragraph{Task attention.} The UNet is comprised of stacked 2D convolutional residual blocks and transformer blocks.
+\condenseparagraph{Task attention.} The UNet is comprised of stacked convolutional residual blocks and transformer blocks.
 Each transformer block contains a spatial attention layer (S-Attn), a cross-attention layer (X-Attn), and a feed-forward network (FF).
 Spatial attention aggregates information from correlated 2D spatial locations, while cross-attention conditions the features on the task token.
-In the main UNet, $\unet$, we introduce an additional task-attention layer within each transformer block, placed immediately after the spatial (self-)attention layer.
+In the main UNet, $\unet$, we introduce a task-attention layer within each transformer block, placed immediately after the spatial (self-)attention layer.
 This new layer enriches the main stream features by attending to relevant task-specific features from the auxiliary streams, as depicted in \cref{fig:task-attn}.